d-bl/GroundForge-help/docs/snow-mix/index.md

 Footsides direct contrasting threads back into the ground in a specific order.
 On the right a simplified pattern (blue) with two different footsides each with their own consequences for the thread sequence.
-The footsides are based on a _tct_ give or take a twist.
+The footsides are based on a _tct_ give or take a twist, shown between the bobbins.
 Following the link-button _tweak footsides_ in the mixer, you can apply any other stitch, like _tcrct_, _tclct_ or _tctct_ to the footsides before you go to the _pairs from threads_ page.